Pros and cons of moving to Kuala Lumpur

 + PRO: Large open-plan living areas

-Due to Kuala Lumpur becoming such a large Southeast Asian destination, the buildings being constructed are new, modern, and spacious.
-The living areas are open-plan and most contain floor to ceiling windows, allowing the year-round sunshine to shine through.
+Due to Kuala Lumpur becoming such a large Southeast Asian destination, the buildings being constructed are new, modern and spacious.
+The living areas are open-plan and most contain floor-to-ceiling windows, allowing the year-round sunshine to shine through.
 The newer homes contain at least three bedrooms.
 Often, condos or bungalows can even have five or six.
-Both of these accommodation types are readily available throughout the city and suburbs of Kuala Lumpur.
+Both of these accommodation types are readily available throughout the various suburbs of Kuala Lumpur.
 The older homes and condos are typically a bit smaller, but still the rooms tend to be on the larger side.

 - CON: Soaring prices

-Because everything is so new, the prices can be a bit steep, both for rental and purchases.
+Because everything is so new, the prices can be a bit steep, both for rental and purchase.
 This is also due to the fact that safety is a concern in Kuala Lumpur, so many of the condos and bungalows have gates and guardhouses.
-Certain amenities within the home, such as hot water in the kitchen, microwaves, ovens, dishwashers, washer/dryer units, are all considered 'extras', many of which can be negotiated into the rental/sale price.
+Certain amenities within the home, such as hot water in the kitchen, microwaves, ovens, dishwashers and washer/dryer units, are all considered 'extras', many of which can be negotiated into the rental/sale price.

 Cost of living in Kuala Lumpur

-+ PROS: Petrol is cheap and locally sourced items are sold for less
++ PRO: Petrol is cheap and locally sourced items are sold for less

 There is a very large market in Malaysia for oil and gas companies, much of which is locally sourced.
 Because of this, petrol tends to be on the cheaper side, in comparison to various Western countries.
 Expats who have homes that require gas for stovetops will find prices are low as well.

 Due to the climate in Malaysia, which is consistently warm and humid, there is a huge variety of Asian fruits and vegetables grown here.
-Add to that the chicken, beef, and fishing industries, and one has a plethora of options.
-Malaysia is also home to a variety of manufacturing plants, from wooden furniture, to clothing, to textiles and ceramics.
+Add to that the chicken, beef and fishing industries, and one has a plethora of options.
+Malaysia is also home to a variety of manufacturing plants, from wooden furniture to clothing, and textiles and ceramics.

 - CON: Expensive imports due to taxes

 For those looking for their creature comforts, importing food from home is also very expensive.
-The cost of wine, beer, and liquor is extremely high in Malaysia due to their strict taxes on anything containing alcohol.
-Duty Free is the best bet when flying into the country.
+The cost of wine, beer and liquor is extremely high in Malaysia due to the strict taxes on anything containing alcohol.
+Duty-free is the best bet when flying into the country.

 Healthcare in Kuala Lumpur

-+ PROS: Doctors are highly skilled and services are cheaper
++ PRO: Doctors are highly skilled and services are cheaper

 Malaysia is unique in that it is quickly becoming a top medical tourism destination worldwide.
 The doctors are all highly educated, starting their education in Malaysia and finishing up in various Western countries, before returning to their home country to practice.
 The costs are extremely low in comparison to Western countries and with the burgeoning market, business has demanded more and more modern hospitals and private clinics.
 Health insurance is also quite reasonable and most plans cover many of the expenses expats would incur.

-- CONS: Muslim culture may stipulate a certain type of assisted care
+- CON: Conservative culture may stipulate a certain type of assisted care

 Transport in Kuala Lumpur

-+ PROS: Ever expanding light rail and cheap taxis
++ PRO: Ever expanding light rail and cheap taxis

 - CON: Heavy traffic on a daily basis